SethCalkins/Brandon---Wifi-/README.md

 # Brandon Wifi Channel

+1) Download this repository by clicking "clone or download at the top, then click download ZIP"

-1) Copy brandon.sh to desktop
+2 Move brandon.sh over to desktop

 2) Launch Terminal  (Dock → Finder → Go → Utilities → Terminal)